The Full Story

 Welcome

-I was initially trained as a nurse and as a nurse, worked in critical care, medicine, medical rehabilitation, motor vehicle accident rehabilitation, and psychiatry and mental health.
-I have worked at bedside, in research, and as a Nurse Educator.
-I have worked in primary care, at hospital, and in tertiary care (specialty clinics and hospitals).
-I have also taught as Sessional Faculty for the School of Nursing at McMaster University and in the RPN to RN Program at Mohawk College.
-I have been working in Mental Health since 2002 and was nationally certified (Canadian Nurses Association (CNA)) as an expert in Psychiatric and Mental Health Nursing (CPMHN(C)).
-That is a long- winded way of saying I did a lot of work in a lot of areas of healthcare.
-I acted as a leader and initiated a lot of changes and I am proud of the work I did as a nurse and within this field.
-I am currently registered with the College of Nurses of Ontario as a RN-Non-Practicing, which means that I am not actively nursing, right now; but I am also not retired.
+I was initially trained as a nurse and as a Nurse, worked in critical care, medicine, medical rehabilitation, motor vehicle accident rehabilitation, and psychiatry and mental health.
+I have worked in Family Doctor's offices, at bedside in secondary care, as a study coordinator in mental health research, as Clinical Faculty for 4th year nursing psychiatric placements, and as a Nurse Educator in tertiary care Forensic Psychiatry.
+I taught as Sessional Faculty for the School of Nursing at McMaster University and also in the RPN to RN Program at Mohawk College in both Cardiology and Psychiatry.
+I have been working in Mental Health and Psychiatry since 2002 and was nationally certified (Canadian Nurses Association (CNA)) as an expert in Psychiatric and Mental Health Nursing (CPMHN(C)).

 Ongoing Upgrading